-ECT (Electroconvulsive Therapy) is a treatment that involves sending an electric current through the brain to trigger an epileptic seizure to relieve the symptoms of some mental health problem.
+Electroconvulsive therapy, or ECT for short, is a treatment that involves sending an electric current through your brain, causing a brief surge of electrical activity within your brain (also known as a seizure).
+The aim of the treatment is to relieve the symptoms of some mental health problems.

 What problems can ECT treat?

 The National Institute for Health and Care Excellence (NICE) recommends that ECT is only used to achieve quick, short-term improvements if you have:

 - severe or life-threatening depression and your life is at risk so you need urgent treatment